Luizerz/PassGen/README.md

 Example: `./passgen --size 12 --pass_name name`

 ![Demo1Gif](https://user-images.githubusercontent.com/75648725/159500212-d1a8e5a3-9c54-4182-b5a4-25f1612d0725.gif)
 When you run the script, will be created a `senhas.txt`in your home directory to storage all passwords.

+@Code by Luiz Sena at Apple Developer Academy